open-education-hub/ccas/CCAS_pandoc_cleaned.md

 > plot(eq, type="l", main="Unlimited Growth", xlab="Time", ylab="Growth", frame= FALSE)
 > ```
 >
-> figuretext: The above figure is an example of linear growth.
-Thomas
+> Figure: The above figure is an example of linear growth.
+Thomas Robert
-> Robert Malthus (1766-1834) warned about the dangers of uninhibited
+> Malthus (1766-1834) warned about the dangers of uninhibited population
-> population growth.
+> growth.

 ### Details